Skip to content

 Explorer Context Menu

-1. Open the Dump Sourcecode view from the Explorer sidebar.
+1. Open the Dump Codes view from the Explorer sidebar.

 2. Click the Refresh icon to scan for text-based source files.

-3. Expand folders and click items to select.
+3. Expand folders and click the checkbox next to files (or folders) to select them.

-4. Use the Copy Selected command (via view title or context menu) to copy contents to the clipboard.
+5. Use the Copy Selected command (via the view title or item context menu) to copy the contents of all selected files to the clipboard.

 Tree View Selection